Symptoms

 allergic symptoms and fatigue.
 If the onset of symptoms

-followed taking antibiotics, birth-control pills or
+followed after taking antibiotics, birth-control pills

-Candidiasis may well be confirmed.
+of Candidiasis may well be confirmed.
 It is possible to

 identify Candida from stool samples sent to specialized